-Demand for forklift operators is expected to rise six percent by 2026, according to the U.S. Bureau of Labor Statistics — that means nearly 20,000 more jobs added to the market.
+Demand for forklift operators is expected to rise two percent over the next decade, according to the U.S. Bureau of Labor Statistics — that means nearly 20,000 more jobs added to the market.

 Much of that growth can be chalked up to the surge in e-commerce platforms and the warehouses that stock their inventory.